-These days everyone is aware of android because it has a huge market all over the globe.
-Google, the parent company of Android, hire developers from across the world for further Android development.
-Even the Android which has an infinite number of Applications on its play store promising a bright future to its developers. so let’s discuss the best Android Interview Questions.
+These days everyone is aware of Android because it is everywhere.
+It has a huge market all over the globe.
+Google, the parent company of Android, hires developers from across the world to develop Android further.
+Android flaunts a seemingly infinite number of applications on the Play Store, promising a bright future for Android developers.
+This article discusses some of the best Android interview questions.

 Android Interview Questions

-Answer: Android is an open-source Operating System used by touch screen mobile devices and tablets and it is based on Linux Kernel.
+Answer: Android is an open-source operating system primarily for mobile devices, such as smartphones and tablets, and it is based on the Linux Kernel.

-Answer: Q Android 10.0 is the latest version of Android released in September 2019.
+Answer: Android 12.0 is the latest version of Android that came out in October 2021.

 Answer: All Android versions are named alphabetically and on the name of some dessert.
 The following table enumerates the various Android versions and their names:

 |Android Version||Android Name||Release|